Real-Time Bomb Sensing Robotic Platform with Wireless Video Surveillance

 Department of ECE, Siddhartha Institute of Science and Technology, Puttur, AP, India.

-Abstract: Bomb detection and surveillance in hazardous environments require intelligent robotic systems that reduce direct human involvement and improve operational safety.
+Bomb detection and surveillance in hazardous environments require intelligent robotic systems that reduce direct human involvement and improve operational safety.
 This paper presents the design and implementation of an IoT-based real-time bomb sensing robotic platform integrated with wireless video surveillance using an ESP32 microcontroller.
 The proposed system incorporates a metal detector for identifying metallic explosive components, an LPG gas sensor for detecting hazardous gases, and a DHT11 sensor for monitoring environmental conditions such as temperature and humidity.
 A wireless night vision camera enables real-time video streaming for remote monitoring through a mobile-based interface.
 The robotic platform also includes a motor driver-based navigation system and a robotic arm mechanism for safe handling of suspicious objects.
 Experimental results demonstrate reliable sensor performance, effective wireless communication, and stable robotic movement during testing.
 The proposed system provides a cost-effective and efficient solution for surveillance, hazardous environment monitoring, and defence-related applications.

 Keywords: Bomb Detection, IOT-Based Robotics, ESP32, Metal Detector, Gas sensor.

-1. O. O. Tooki, A. A. Aderinto, and O. M. Popoola, “Development of an intelligent-based telemetry hexapod robotic system for surveillance of power system components,” e-Prime – Advances in Electrical Engineering Electronics and Energy, vol. 10, p.
+1. O. O. Tooki, A. A. Aderinto, and O. M. Popoola, “Development of an Intelligent-Based Telemetry Hexapod Robotic System for Surveillance of Power System Components,” e-Prime – Advances in Electrical Engineering, Electronics and Energy, vol. 10, p.
 100806, Oct.
-2024, doi: 10.1016/j.prime.2024.100806.
+2024. https://doi.org/10.1016/j.prime.2024.100806

-2. M. Tamilselvi, T. Manimegalai, G. Ramkumar, S. A. Shifani, and V. Mohanavel, “Internet of Things enabled Energy-Efficient flying robots for agricultural field monitoring using smart sensors,” in Apple Academic Press eBooks, 2023, pp. 59–73. doi: 10.1201/9781003314851-7.
+2. M. Tamilselvi, T. Manimegalai, G. Ramkumar, S. A. Shifani, and V. Mohanavel, “Internet of Things Enabled Energy-Efficient Flying Robots for Agricultural Field Monitoring Using Smart Sensors,” in Apple Academic Press eBooks, 2023, pp. 59–73. https://doi.org/10.1201/9781003314851-7

-3. A. B and S. D, “An IoT Based Multi functional Robot for Military Applications,” www.ijrdo.org, Apr.
-2019, doi: 10.53555/eee.v5i3.2782.
+3. A. B and S. D, “An IoT Based Multi Functional Robot for Military Applications,” International Journal of Research and Development Organization (IJRDO), vol. 5, no. 3, Apr.
+2019. https://doi.org/10.53555/eee.v5i3.2782

-4. M. Obosu and S. Frimpong, “Advances in automation and robotics: The state of the emerging future mining industry,” Journal of Safety and Sustainability, vol. 2, no. 3, pp. 181–194, May 2025, doi: 10.1016/j.jsasus.2025.05.003.
+4. M. Obosu and S. Frimpong, “Advances in Automation and Robotics: The State of the Emerging Future Mining Industry,” Journal of Safety and Sustainability, vol. 2, no. 3, pp. 181–194, May 2025. https://doi.org/10.1016/j.jsasus.2025.05.003

-5. J. Azeta et al., “An Android based mobile robot for monitoring and surveillance,” Procedia Manufacturing, vol. 35, pp. 1129–1134, Jan.
-2019, doi: 10.1016/j.promfg.2019.06.066.
+5. J. Azeta et al., “An Android Based Mobile Robot for Monitoring and Surveillance,” Procedia Manufacturing, vol. 35, pp. 1129–1134, 2019. https://doi.org/10.1016/j.promfg.2019.06.066

-6. I. Ullah, D. Adhikari, H. Khan, M. S. Anwar, S. Ahmad, and X. Bai, “Mobile robot localization: Current challenges and future prospective,” Computer Science Review, vol. 53, p.
+6. I. Ullah, D. Adhikari, H. Khan, M. S. Anwar, S. Ahmad, and X. Bai, “Mobile Robot Localization: Current Challenges and Future Prospective,” Computer Science Review, vol. 53, p.
 100651, Jul.
-2024, doi: 10.1016/j.cosrev.2024.100651.
+2024. https://doi.org/10.1016/j.cosrev.2024.100651

-7. J.-P. A. Yaacoub, H. N. Noura, and B. Piranda, “The internet of modular robotic things: Issues, limitations, challenges, & solutions,” Internet of Things, vol. 23, p.
+7. J.-P. A. Yaacoub, H. N. Noura, and B. Piranda, “The Internet of Modular Robotic Things: Issues, Limitations, Challenges, & Solutions,” Internet of Things, vol. 23, p.
 100886, Jul.
-2023, doi: 10.1016/j.iot.2023.100886.
+2023. https://doi.org/10.1016/j.iot.2023.100886

-8. S. Nahavandi, R. Alizadehsani, D. Nahavandi, C. P. Lim, K. Kelly, and F. Bello, “Machine learning meets advanced robotic manipulation,” Information Fusion, vol. 105, p.
+8. S. Nahavandi, R. Alizadehsani, D. Nahavandi, C. P. Lim, K. Kelly, and F. Bello, “Machine Learning Meets Advanced Robotic Manipulation,” Information Fusion, vol. 105, p.
 102221, Jan.
-2024, doi: 10.1016/j.inffus.2023.102221.
+2024. https://doi.org/10.1016/j.inffus.2023.102221

-9. P. Ben-Tzvi, A. A. Goldenberg, and J. W. Zu, “Articulated hybrid mobile robot mechanism with compounded mobility and manipulation and on-board wireless sensor/actuator control interfaces,” Mechatronics, vol. 20, no. 6, pp. 627–639, Jul.
-2010, doi: 10.1016/j.mechatronics.2010.06.004.
+9. P. Ben-Tzvi, A. A. Goldenberg, and J. W. Zu, “Articulated Hybrid Mobile Robot Mechanism with Compounded Mobility and Manipulation and On-Board Wireless Sensor/Actuator Control Interfaces,” Mechatronics, vol. 20, no. 6, pp. 627–639, Jul.
+2010. https://doi.org/10.1016/j.mechatronics.2010.06.004

-10. M. U. Farooq, A. Eizad, and H.-K. Bae, “Power solutions for autonomous mobile robots: A survey,” Robotics and Autonomous Systems, vol. 159, p.
+10. M. U. Farooq, A. Eizad, and H.-K. Bae, “Power Solutions for Autonomous Mobile Robots: A Survey,” Robotics and Autonomous Systems, vol. 159, p.
 104285, Oct.
-2022, doi: 10.1016/j.robot.2022.104285.
+2022. https://doi.org/10.1016/j.robot.2022.104285

-11. J. Li, H. Godaba, Z. Q. Zhang, C. C. Foo, and J. Zhu, “A soft active origami robot,” Extreme Mechanics Letters, vol. 24, pp. 30–37, Aug.
-2018, doi: 10.1016/j.eml.2018.08.004.
+11. J. Li, H. Godaba, Z. Q. Zhang, C. C. Foo, and J. Zhu, “A Soft Active Origami Robot,” Extreme Mechanics Letters, vol. 24, pp. 30–37, Aug.
+2018. https://doi.org/10.1016/j.eml.2018.08.004

-12. Y. Liu, W. Zhang, S. Pan, Y. Li, and Y. Chen, “Analyzing the robotic behavior in a smart city with deep enforcement and imitation learning using IoRT,” Computer Communications, vol. 150, pp. 346–356, Nov.
-2019, doi: 10.1016/j.comcom.2019.11.031.
+12. Y. Liu, W. Zhang, S. Pan, Y. Li, and Y. Chen, “Analyzing the Robotic Behavior in a Smart City with Deep Reinforcement and Imitation Learning Using IoRT,” Computer Communications, vol. 150, pp. 346–356, Nov.
+2019. https://doi.org/10.1016/j.comcom.2019.11.031

-13. Y. Tan and Z.-Y. Zheng, “Research advance in swarm robotics,” Defence Technology, vol. 9, no. 1, pp. 18–39, Mar.
-2013, doi: 10.1016/j.dt.2013.03.001.
+13. Y. Tan and Z.-Y. Zheng, “Research Advance in Swarm Robotics,” Defence Technology, vol. 9, no. 1, pp. 18–39, Mar.
+2013. https://doi.org/10.1016/j.dt.2013.03.001

-14. S. Cebollada, L. Payá, M. Flores, A. Peidró, and O. Reinoso, “A state-of-the-art review on mobile robotics tasks using artificial intelligence and visual data,” Expert Systems With Applications, vol. 167, p.
+14. S. Cebollada, L. Payá, M. Flores, A. Peidró, and O. Reinoso, “A State-of-the-Art Review on Mobile Robotics Tasks Using Artificial Intelligence and Visual Data,” Expert Systems With Applications, vol. 167, p.
 114195, Nov.
-2020, doi: 10.1016/j.eswa.2020.114195.
+2020. https://doi.org/10.1016/j.eswa.2020.114195